 Tutoring services.
-Most colleges have a tutoring service that focuses primarily on student writing.
-Look up and visit your tutoring center early in the term to learn what service is offered.
+The University of Saskatchewan has a free tutoring service that provides one-on-one instruction, either online or in-person.
+Visit the SLS Writing Help center early in the term to learn what services are offered.
 Specifically check on the following:

-- 1. Do you have to register in advance for help?
-If so, is there a registration deadline? - 2.
-Are appointments required or encouraged, or can you just drop in? - 3.
-Are regular standing appointments with the same tutor encouraged? - 4.
-Are a limited number of sessions allowed per term? - 5.
-Are small group workshops offered in addition to individual appointments? - 6.
+Do you have to register in advance for help?
+If so, is there a registration deadline?

+Are appointments required or encouraged, or can you just drop in?

+Are regular standing appointments with the same tutor encouraged?

+Are a limited number of sessions allowed per term?

+Are small group workshops offered in addition to individual appointments?

 Are specialists available for help with students who have learned English as a second language?